gabroon/SuperSimpleStockMarket/README.md

 ## Content
 The solution has two folders :
-* "Visual C#" that contains the visual studio C# console application project + Unit Testing project
+* "Visual C#" that contains the visual studio C# console application + Unit Testing project
 * "SuperSimpleStockMarket C# files" this is a striped down version of the project that contains only the necessary C# files.

 ### Main files in the solution :